thenoursehorse/quantum-chaos/README.md

-# kicked-boson
+# quantum_chaos

-Chaos measures for the kicked-rotor model of bosons.
-(And some other models.)
+Chaos measures for quantum models such as the kicked-rotor model of bosons.

 Installation
 ---------------